IAmMoltony/configs/README.md

 ### HCS

-HCS (Hourly Config Sync, also referred to as Cron Sync) is a convenient system for automatically backing up configs every hour.
+HCS (Hourly Config Sync, also referred to as Cron Sync) is a convenient system for automatically backing up configs.

 See `CronSync.md`.